Create question marks

 “What might have motivated Paul Revere to ride through New England warning ‘The British are coming!’?”

-“Why do you think we practice X in our religious tradition?”
+“Why do you think we practice X as a tradition?”

 2) Ask imagination questions: